snowdj/bradonomics.github.io/_posts/2013-07-06-so-good-they-cant-ignore-you-book-review.md

 headline: So Good They Can't Ignore You — Book Review
 modified:
 excerpt: A review and summery of Cal Newport's Book So Good They Can't Ignore You.
-category: Reading List
+category: Article
-tags: [Books, Careers]
+tags: [Reading List, Books, Careers]
 teaser: So-Good-Newport.jpg
 book:
   title: So Good They Can't Ignore You